tangrams/cartography-docs/get-started.md

 ## Data visualization

-Import Mapzen House Styles into your own Tangram project as a basemap and overlay your own data.
+Import Mapzen basemaps into your own Tangram project and overlay your own data.

 For example: